stweiz/workshop_vuejs/README.md

 npm run serve
 ```

-## Used technologies in this demostration
+## Used technologies in this demonstration

  - vue.js
  - vuex